mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-7-10.gif">
 </details><br>

-11. As an existing customer, I want to locate the consultant's social media details so I can follow them and learn about SEO industry trends and tips and tricks to improve my site's performance.
+12. As a player, I want to see notifications and visual cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|